-(Try deleting one of the semicolons and then re-executing the line, or replace a semicolon with a colon.)
+(Try deleting one of the semicolons and then re-executing the line, or replace a semicolon with a colon or a comma.)

 There is another way to get several Maple commands to execute at the same time, and that is to put the commands in an execution group.
-The following three Maple commands all execute together;

-you can place the cursor anywhere within this execution group and when you press the Enter key, all three commands are executed.
+The following three Maple commands all execute together; you can place the cursor anywhere within this execution group and when you press the Enter key, all three commands are executed.

-Notice that it is the bracket just to left of the prompts that tells you the three commands are tied together into an execution group.
+Notice that it is the bracket just to left of the prompts that tells you the three commands are tied together into an execution group (if you do not see the bracket, use the "View -> Show Group ranges" menu item to turn them on).
 Execution groups can be a bit cumbersome to work with.
 There is more about them later in this worksheet.
 For now, if you want to execute several simple Maple commands at the same time, it is much easier to put the commands on a single line than it is to create an execution group.